Trapping-potential dependence of the unitary Fermi gas at the BCS-BEC crossover: Introduction

 A main focus of this paper is on the phonon dispersion relation which describes the acoustic excitation branch of the superfluid throughout the \acs{bcs}--\acs{bec} crossover.
-Without a confining potential,
+In the absence of a confining potential, the dispersion relation may be written as~\cite{castin2025},

 Here $q_0$ is the energy, $q$ is the momentum transfer, $c_s$ is the speed of sound, and $\gamma$ is a parameter which governs the deviation of the spectrum from linearity.
 The form of the dispersion relation is a simple consequence of the spontaneously broken particle number in the superfluid phase~\cite{Son:2005rv}.
-Throughout we work in units where $\hbar=M=1$, where $M$ is the fundamental fermion mass.
+Throughout we work in units where $\hbar=M=1$, where $M$ is the atomic mass .
 At unitarity, the \ac{eft} is a \ac{nrcft}, constrained by Schr\"odinger invariance, with the sole scale given by the chemical potential, $\mu$, which is generated by spontaneous symmetry breaking.
 Hence, the expansion of the dispersion relation given in Eq.~(\ref{eq:general-dispersion}) is in $q$ relative to the \ac{uv} scale $\mu$.
 Observables of special interest in the superfluid \ac{eft} at unitarity are correlation functions at fixed particle-number charge $Q$.
-In this paper the focus is on the fluctuations of the Goldstone boson field relative to the scale $\mu$ which is fixed by the number of particles which plays the role of a $U(1)$ charge.
+In this paper the focus is on the fluctuations of the Goldstone boson field relative to the scale $\mu$ of the fermion chemical potential which is fixed by the number of particles which plays the role of a $U(1)$ charge.
 Working at large charge directly translates to working at large $\mu$\footnote{Operationally this corresponds to a change of ensemble from Canonical (particle number specified) to Grand Canonical (chemical potential specified).}.

 The sign of $\gamma$ is essential for understanding the gas relaxation mechanism at low temperature.
 So, for instance, if $\gamma>0$ (a convex branch) then the three-phonon Beliaev--Landau process is kinematically allowed, whereas if $\gamma<0$ (a concave branch) then phonon damping can occur only at $T\neq 0$ via the as-yet unobserved four-phonon Landau--Khalatnikov process~\cite{Kurkjian_2017}.
 A recent experiment using Bragg spectroscopy~\cite{PhysRevLett.128.100401} has found $\gamma_{\scriptstyle EXP}=-0.085(8)$ (a concave branch).
 However, this result has been questioned in Refs.~\cite{Castin_2024,castin2025} based on potentially uncontrolled finite-temperature effects and a fitting-range bias which favors higher momentum transfers.